 Malbec

-Malbec is more robust than Pinot Noir, thanks to its thicker skins and higher tannin content, making it slightly less sensitive to storage conditions.
+Malbec is more forgiving than Pinot Noir when it comes to storage, largely because its thicker skins and higher tannin content give it a natural resilience to minor fluctuations in cellar conditions.

 • Optimal Storage Conditions: Malbec should be stored at similar temperatures of 50-55°F (10-13°C), with humidity levels maintained around 65-75%.
 Its darker color and tannin structure make it less vulnerable to minor temperature fluctuations compared to Pinot Noir.